SirKells09/clientStars/README.md

 You can view this application by following this link: https://kew-clientstars.herokuapp.com/

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

 # Getting Started
 These instructions will get you a copy of the project up and allow you to to run the project on your local machine for development and testing purposes: